warrenmcallister/awstest3/task.md

 ## GET /messages?candidate=${candidateId}

 This endpoint exposes a list of messages on our message board, which we would like to analyse.
-A `message` object has an `id`, the identifier of it's creator (`creatorId`) and the `text`:
+A message object has an id, a creator id (creatorId), and text.
+Example:

 ```json
 [